 How can we have this much in common?

-He’s a teacher too – though he teaches physics; his father is also a retired social worker; he’s divorced with adult kids; loves volleyball and running (well OK, he runs marathons – I struggle to jog 5km).
+He’s a teacher too – physics; his father is also a retired pastor; he’s divorced with adult kids; loves volleyball and running (well OK, he runs marathons – I struggle to jog 5km).
 He’s lived in Oulu, Jyväskylä, Porvoo and Stockholm, and like me, lives in Helsinki now.
 And more.